-Partnership management software helps SaaS companies recruit, track, pay, and grow revenue through external partners — affiliates, referral advocates, creators, and co-marketing collaborators.
-Yet most teams still cobble together spreadsheets, one-off tools, and manual payouts.
-The result is duplicated data, missed commissions, and zero cross-channel visibility.
+Partnership management software helps MSPs recruit, track, pay, and grow recurring revenue through referral partners — happy clients, vCIOs and centers of influence, complementary MSPs, and ISV/vendor partners.
+Yet most managed service providers still run the whole thing on spreadsheets, memory, and manual commission math.
+The result is duplicated data, forgotten referrers, and zero visibility into which relationships actually drive new contracts.

 This guide breaks down what partnership management software actually does, the features that matter most, how the major platforms compare, and a step-by-step process for choosing the right one.
-Whether you're launching your first affiliate program or consolidating five partner tools into one, you'll leave with a clear framework for making the decision.
+Whether you're formalizing your first client-referral program or pulling several referral sources into one system, you'll leave with a clear framework for making the decision.

 What Is Partnership Management Software?

-Partnership management software is a platform that centralizes the recruitment, onboarding, tracking, attribution, payment, and reporting of partner-driven revenue.
-It replaces the patchwork of spreadsheets, affiliate networks, and manual invoicing that most early-stage programs rely on.
+Partnership management software is a platform that centralizes the recruitment, onboarding, tracking, attribution, payment, and reporting of partner-driven recurring revenue.
+It replaces the patchwork of spreadsheets, sticky notes, and manual commission math that most MSP referral efforts rely on.

 The category has evolved significantly.
 Traditional Partner Relationship Management (PRM) tools were built for enterprise vendor-reseller programs — heavy on portals and certifications, light on tracking and payouts.
 Modern partnership management platforms flip that model.
 They start with accurate attribution and automated commissions, then layer on partner portals, content sharing, and analytics.